IndieCreator™

 6. Did you do your own book covers?

-(DL:) With the non-fiction, most covers I did with a few exceptions (including some very sad, crude 1aaa1aaICre101107ones with a publisher which shall remain nameless and who is now out of business) were created from illustrations I created for illustrating the text.
+(DL:) With the non-fiction, most covers I did with a few exceptions (including some very sad, crude ones with a publisher which shall remain nameless and who is now out of business) were created from illustrations I created for illustrating the text.

 All my novels have someone else’s artwork on the cover.
 That might seem odd, but I wasn’t doing the digital artwork when most of my novels went into print.
 Too, most big publishers try to keep the author away from the cover work because writers tend to want everything just as it is in the book – which often won’t work well for a book cover.
 A good book cover illustration needs to give the flavor, not a list of the exact ingredients.
 And in the case of authors, they are cooks better kept out of that kitchen.